AlessandroBusolin/EnjoySockets/README.md

 1. Server-Side: Registration & ID Delivery
 ---
 The server creates the instance and returns the unique ID to the client.
-Using `SendWithResponse` on the client side is the cleanest way to handle this.
+Using `SendTransact` on the client side is the cleanest way to handle this.

 ```csharp
 // Server-side logic